-As you prepare your backpacking packing list, we’ve created a sample itinerary for your journey including:
+As you prepare your backpacking packing list for Europe, we’ve created a sample itinerary for your journey including:

 Click any of the above destinations for an individual guide for each one!

-Of course, because these packing lists are created with various European destinations in mind, you can still use them even if you’re going to countries that aren’t mentioned.
+Of course, because these backpacking packing lists for Europe are created with European destinations in mind, you can still use them even if you’re going to countries that aren’t mentioned.
 Just customize it to fit your own trip!

-When traveling in Europe, you want to look stylish and chic but don’t want to lug around an overweight bag or suitcase–TRUST ME.
+When backpacking Europe, you want to look stylish and chic but don’t want to lug around an overweight bag or suitcase–TRUST ME.
 This is what my friend and I looked like on our first trip backpacking Europe and ouch, never again!